saiedanwar7/Saied_Anwar/README.md

 <!--
 **Saied979/saied979** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on ...
-Python Project
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
-Python
 - 🤔 I’m looking for help with ...
-Python Learning
 - 💬 Ask me about ...Anything
-- 📫 How to reach me: ... saiedanwar844@gmail.com
+- 📫 How to reach me: ... saiedanwar850@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I am half Finish!!!